Toxocious/Moonlight/README.md

 ## Disclaimer
-I'm extremely interested in learning about the development of private servers, including client edits, wz editing, and server-sided security to deter hackers and client/wz editors.

-I do not guarantee that this will go anywhere, but I hope that it does!
+I do not guarantee that this will make any substantial progress.
+Use at your own peril.

-> 'Moonlight' is a temporary working name for this project, which is due to change later on down the line.